ukusormus/plsaskme/README.md

 ## Future
 I've got some feature requests already, like seeing question history.
 Let's see.

 There's also some bugs to fix, including: swiping with multiple fingers on mobile (can reproduce); some users getting the same question multiple times (haven't been able to reproduce).
+I also want to fix some spaghetti code/callback hell / structure JS better.